sawadogosalif/Deployment_Data_Science_Project/Docker_Kubernetes/README.md

-"It’s a mistake to compare Docker with Kubernetes.
+ Moez Ali : "It’s a mistake to compare Docker with Kubernetes.
 These are two different technologies.
-Docker is a software that allows you to containerize applications while Kubernetes is a container management system that allows to create, scale and monitor hundreds and thousands of containers.",Moez Ali
+Docker is a software that allows you to containerize applications while Kubernetes is a container management system that allows to create, scale and monitor hundreds and thousands of containers."